Wedding Venue Dietary Requirements: Complete Guide

 Working With Your Caterer

 You should provide your caterer with a detailed spreadsheet of restrictions at least three weeks before the wedding, including any severe allergies that require separate preparation protocols.
 Separate serving stations should be set up to prevent cross-contamination of allergen-free meals and regular dishes.
+Additionally, work with your caterer to establish specific protocols that prevent cross-contamination, especially for guests with allergies.

 It’s essential to schedule a final menu review meeting with your caterer to confirm all dietary accommodations and establish clear communication channels for the day of execution.